 EIT cooling has been demonstrated to be particularly efficient for cooling crystals of ions to the ground state, thanks to the Fano-like profile of the scattering processes~\cite{Morigi:2003}, which permits to cool simultaneously several vibrational modes of the crystal~\cite{Schmidt-Kaler:2001}.
 In a linear Paul trap, ion chains ranging from a few ions~\cite{Lin:2013} to the transverse motion of a chain of 18 ions~\cite{Lechner:2016} and 40 ions~\cite{Feng:2020} have been EIT cooled to near the ground state.
-It has also been employed to simultaneously cool the out-of-plane modes with single plane crystals of a few hundred ions to near the ground state of the vibrational motion in Penning traps~\cite{Jordan:2019,Shankar:2019} and rf traps~\cite{Kiesenhofer:2023,Guo2024}.
+EIT cooling has also been employed to simultaneously cool the out-of-plane modes of single-plane crystals to near the ground state of the vibrational motion in Penning traps ~\cite{Jordan:2019,Shankar:2019} and rf traps~\cite{Kiesenhofer:2023,Guo2024}.

-While 1D and 2D crystal formation has been limited to a few hundred ions, Doppler laser cooling has been used to prepare much larger, mesoscopic, 3D crystals of $N > 10^5$ ions in both Penning and rf traps.
-Laser cooling may play a role in the size of ion crystals that can be produced in the lab.
+While 1D and 2D crystal formation has been limited to a few hundred ions, Doppler laser cooling has been used to prepare much larger, mesoscopic, 3D crystals in both Penning and rf traps.
+Laser cooling may play a role in determining the size of ion crystals that can be produced in the lab.
 Below we discuss experimental demonstrations of some of the largest trapped ion crystals that have been prepared in the lab.